-The Bible is full of the church being referred to.
-As a woman.
+The church as the bride of Christ.
 And the saints, the Christians, as children.
-Just look to the last verse of 1 John.
+Just look across the page to the last verse of 1 John.

 Little children, keep yourselves from idols.
-So I think that the way this letter is addressed to the elect lady and her children.

-It's a metaphorical way of referring to a local church.
+It's referring to the Christians.
+So I think that to the elect lady and her children is a metaphorical way of referring to a local church.

 And the Christians in that church.
-And I don't want to be too dogmatic about it.
+I don't want to be too dogmatic about it.
 But that's what I think.
 So 2 John is written by the elder.
 From one local church to another.
-Who then is the elder?
-Do we know for sure that it's the apostle John?

-[7:57] Well, from the second century, people have wondered about this.
+Well, who then is the elder?
+Do we know for sure it's the apostle John?
+Well, from the second century, people have wondered about this.
 Who is the elder?

-One writer even suggested that there was a guy called the elder kicking about at the same time as the apostle John.
+[6:44] One writer even suggested that there was a guy called the elder kicking about at the same time as the apostle John.
 Well, as we look at 2 John and 3 John.
 Well, we see the elder writes just like the apostle John.
-He uses the same language as John.

-The same themes and the same styles as the apostle John.
+He uses the same language, the same themes, and the same style as the apostle John.
 And he lived at the same time as the apostle John.
 He looks like John.

 Sounds like John.
 Lived at the same time as John.
-Then I think it's safe to say that the elder is in fact the apostle John.
+And I think it's safe to say that the elder is in fact the apostle John.
 So 2 John is a letter written in a family style by the apostle John from one church to another.

-So what is it all about then?
-Well, we learn the key things straight away in verses 1 and 2.
-Notice how the truth is so important in John's understanding of the church.
+Okay, so what's it all about then?
+Well, we learn the key things straight away in verse 1 and 2.
+Notice how the truth is so important in John's understanding of the church there in those first two verses.

-[9:03] There in those first two verses.
-John loves the church and the truth.
-And also all of those who know the truth love the church.
+John loves the church in the truth.
+And also, all of those who know the truth love the church.
 John and everyone else love the church.

-Why?
+[7:50] Why?
 Because of the truth.
-The truth that abides.
-That lives in us.
-And will be with us forever.

-The truth then.
-It's the definition of the church.
+The truth that abides, that lives in us, and will be with us forever.
+The truth then, it's the definition of the church.

 And we love the church because it speaks the truth.
 And the truth is in us.
-The reason that people in a local church work together, live together, love together.
+The reason that people in a local church work together, live together, love together, is because they are united in the truth.

-Is because they are united together in the truth.
-The local church is effective and united when everybody acknowledges.
-The truth of Jesus together.
-The truth together.
-The truth.
-The truth.
+The local church is effective and united when everybody acknowledges the truth of Jesus together.
+United in the truth.
+Everybody knows what they are doing.